mpoiaganova/poiaganova/_pages/about.md

   scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I am a doctoral candidate at the Chair of Marketing for Social Impact, University of Zürich, researching how (AI-driven) technology can be designed to help people achieve their goals.
+I study two application domains: consumers discovering products through recommender systems and AI assistants, and learners acquiring new skills through AI tutors.
+Theoretically, I draw on cognitive and behavioral science; methodologically, I rely on randomized controlled trials and observational data.